arogozhnikov/demuxalot/README.md

 - whole-genome sequencing (expensive, very good)
   - you have information about all (ok, almost all) the genotype, and it is unlikely that you need to refine it
   - so you just go straight to demultiplexing
-  - e.g. demuxlet solves this problem
+  - demuxlet solves this problem
 - [GSA](https://www.well.ox.ac.uk/ogc/wp-content/uploads/2017/06/GSA-inputation-design-information.pdf) (Global Screening Array, times cheaper, fits this purpose).
   - [video promo of GSA](https://www.youtube.com/watch?v=lVG04dAAyvY) by Illumina
   - you get information about 50k to 650k most common SNVs, and that's only a fraction of useful information you could have
-  - this case is covered by `scrnaseq_demux` (this package)
+  - this case is covered by `demuxalot` (this package)

 ## Why is it worth refining genotypes?